Actions

 Those high-rises would create what the developers called a "stepped skyline" around Paycor Stadium.

-The high-rise buildings would also add roughly 2.1 to 2.5 million square feet of new vertical development at The Banks, developers said.
+The high-rise buildings would also add roughly 2.1 to 2.5 million square feet of new vertical development at The Banks, the urban planners said.

 The overall cost to develop five of the parcels proposed would be $750 to $800 million, and would require public subsidies to offset, according to the proposal.

-Following the presentation, all three Hamilton County commissioners were highly critical of the plan proposed.
+Following the presentation, all three Hamilton County commissioners were critical of the plan proposed.

-"I believe that we need to put something on those lots, but this is not a priority for me," said Dumas.
+"I believe that we need to put something on those lots, but this is not a priority for me," Dumas said.
 "It's been 25 years, maybe it needs to be 25 more, I don't know."

-She was also concerned about the height of the proposed high-rises, and whether developers had fully studied the impacts that buildings of that sized would have on the surrounding areas.
-She also pointed out that, while a selling point for condos at that height would be a view of the river, the riverfront view should remain unobscured for everyone, not just those who can afford those spaces.
+Dumas also said she was concerned about the height of the proposed high-rises and whether developers had fully studied the impacts that buildings of that size would have on the surrounding areas.
+She pointed out that, while a selling point for condos at that height would be a view of the river, the riverfront view should remain unobscured for everyone, not just those who can afford those spaces.

 Alicia Reece also dismissed many aspects of the plan, telling presenters that it's difficult to entertain an $800 million development plan now.
-She pointed out that the county's budget is tight at the moment, and their cost projection spans at least a decade, during which time the overall price could change drastically.
+She said that the county's budget is tight at the moment, and its cost projection spans at least a decade, during which time the overall price could change drastically.

-"I think the timing is off to be looking at The Banks right now," said Reece.
+"I think the timing is off to be looking at The Banks right now," Reece said.

-She also called it "offensive" to put a Ferris wheel outside of the National Underground Freedom Center and criticized the plaza proposed at the Black Music Walk of Fame, telling developers she thinks a plaza would hide the display rather than highlight it.
+Reece also criticized the plaza proposed at the Black Music Walk of Fame, telling developers she thinks a plaza would hide the display rather than highlight it.

 She was also skeptical of whether people would want to purchase condos in an area so near noisy activity like concerts at the ICON Festival Stage at Smale Park, a DORA district and the stadiums.

-It is unclear whether height restrictions contained in the Cincinnati Bengals' lease with the county could allow the team to reject a proposed high-rise near Paycor Stadium, such as the luxury residential building shown in the June presentation.
+It is unclear whether height restrictions contained in the Cincinnati Bengals' lease with the county could allow the team to reject a proposed high-rise near Paycor Stadium, such as the luxury residential buildings suggested.

 Business owners have been pleading with elected leaders to develop the vacant lots after more than a decade of waiting in an effort to draw visitors to the riverfront when the Cincinnati Reds and Bengals aren’t playing home games.